CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 34** ***— Vendor name of that ___ address?***

   + Answer — The vendor for the MAC address, in Question 33, is **Apple**.
-    - Access [DNS Checker](https://dnschecker.org/mac-lookup.php) to lookup the information associated with the MAC address.
+    - Accessed [DNS Checker](https://dnschecker.org/mac-lookup.php) to lookup the information associated with the MAC address.

 ![Question 34 - mac address](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/1a4dcfb7-d90e-48da-99b9-9f2582ef4a1f)